speedscale/docs/docs/manual-sequences/replay-with-speedctl/generator-only.md

 # Generator only

 The generator is available as a docker container or a Kubernetes job.
 It will replay the traffic from your scenario against an application that you already have running.
 There are a few requirements:
-* Id of the scenario that you want to replay
+* ID of the scenario that you want to replay
 * Type of replay run (standard, performance, etc.)
 * URL where the application is running